Bad presentations. We’ve all had to sit through them.

 Or by representing simple concepts with icons, as seen in the modern presentation design below.
 Using the same color for every icon helps create a polished look.

-Similarly, any time you have important stats or trends you want your audience to remember, consider using a chart or data visualization to drive your point home.
-These visualizations can really make an impact, encouraging your audience to act upon your message.
+Any time you have important stats or trends you want your audience to remember, consider using a chart or data visualization to drive your point home.
+Confident public speaking combined with strong visualizations can really make an impact, encouraging your audience to act upon your message.

 One of my personal favorite presentations (created by a professional designer) takes this “key message plus a visual” concept to the extreme, resulting in a slide deck that’s downright irresistible.